carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 How can we read the object `bool_gen`?

 We have a dictionary of dictionaries.
-Every key in the dictionary is a family and in the values we have how many genes are from each genome in each family.
+Every key in the dictionary is a family and in the values, we have how many genes are from each genome in each family.

 Now, we want to obtain a dataframe with information on the time of births, death, and persistence of every simplex (i.e. every family).
 First, we will obtain this information from our object `d_simplex_time` and we will save it in tree lists.